MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]

-   - `metadata::name`: Create a name for your sub-volume.
+   - `metadata.name`: Create a name for your sub-volume.
-   - `spec::edgevolume`: This name was retrieved from the previous step using `kubectl get edgevolumes`.
+   - `spec.edgevolume`: This name was retrieved from the previous step using `kubectl get edgevolumes`.
-   - `spec::path`: Create your own subdirectory name under the mount path.
+   - `spec.path`: Create your own subdirectory name under the mount path.
 Note that the following example already contains an example name (`exampleSubDir`).
 If you change this path name, line 33 in `deploymentExample.yaml` must be updated with the new path name.
 If you choose to rename the path, don't use a preceding slash.
-   - `spec::container`: The container name in your storage account.
+   - `spec.container`: The container name in your storage account.
-   - `spec::storageaccountendpoint`: Navigate to your storage account in the Azure portal.
+   - `spec.storageaccountendpoint`: Navigate to your storage account in the Azure portal.
 On the **Overview** page, near the top right of the screen, select **JSON View**.
-You can find the `storageaccountendpoint` link under **properties::primaryEndpoints::blob**.
-Copy the entire link (for example, `https://mytest.blob.core.windows.net/`).
+You can find the `storageaccountendpoint` link under **properties.primaryEndpoints.blob**.
+Copy the entire link; for example, `https://mytest.blob.core.windows.net/`.

     ```yaml
     apiVersion: "arccontainerstorage.azure.net/v1"